top of page

 Solution

-Rather than forcing such service upon the citizens of the country, a better alternative would be to introduce the concept of a professional juror.
+Rather than requiring such service upon the citizens of the country, a better alternative would be to introduce the concept of a professional juror.

 Professional jurors are willing participants that are paid by the courts and trained at assessing the facts of a case, which will improve the evaluation of court proceedings.
 Also, professional jurors are less likely to be swayed by the degree of articulation or psychological stratagem used by some attorneys, thereby, reducing the overall duration and expense of the litigation process.

-More importantly, a trained professional will maintain the consistency of greater impartiality among the proceedings so that a particular defendant's fate is not determined by the fluctuation or randomness of a particular jury composition upon a given trial.
+More importantly, a trained professional will maintain the consistency of impartiality throughout the proceeding so that a defendant's fate is not determined by the fluctuation or particular randomness of jury composition upon a given trial.

-By standardizing the skill set and discipline of a professional juror, the civil rights of citizens would be better respected, businesses would be more productive without the loss of their employees, and the quality, consistency, and efficiency of the litigation process would be greatly improved.
+By standardizing the skill set and discipline of a professional juror, the civil rights of citizens would be better respected, businesses would be more productive, and the quality, consistency, and efficiency of the litigation process would be greatly improved.

 bottom of page